dimagi/commcare-cloud/docs/source/installation/2-manual-install.rst

 Deploy CommCare HQ services
 ---------------------------

-**For a cluster** you will need the SSH agent to have your SSH key for Ansible to connect to other machines.
+You will need the SSH agent to have your SSH key for Ansible.

 ::